garden-io/garden/docs/reference/module-types/jib-container.md

         # config source directory (or absolute).
         hostPath:

-        # The name of a _volume Deploy action_ that should be mounted at `containerPath`.
-The supported action types
+        # The name of a _volume module_ that should be mounted at `containerPath`.
+The supported module types will
+        # depend on which provider you are using.
+The `kubernetes` provider supports the [persistentvolumeclaim
-        # are `persistentvolumeclaim` and `configmap`, for example.
+        # module](./persistentvolumeclaim.md), for example.
         #
+        # When a `module` is specified, the referenced module/volume will be automatically configured as a runtime
+        # dependency of this service, as well as a build dependency of this module.
+        #
         # Note: Make sure to pay attention to the supported `accessModes` of the referenced volume.
 Unless it supports
         # the ReadWriteMany access mode, you'll need to make sure it is not configured to be mounted by multiple
         # services at the same time.
 Refer to the documentation of the module type in question to learn more.
-        action:
+        module:

     # If true, run the main container in privileged mode.
 Processes in privileged containers are essentially
     # equivalent to root on the host.
 Defaults to false.